IRA FAQs: Minimum Required Distributions (MRDs)

 You can convert a Traditional IRA to a Roth IRA at any age.
 If you are over age 70½ when you convert, you will need to take your MRD for the Traditional IRA before converting any other amounts into the Roth IRA.
 Our online Convert an IRA to a Roth IRA Calculator will help with that process.

-Speak to your tax advisor if you have specific questions about your eligibility for this exemption.
+Please consult your tax advisor if you have specific questions about your eligibility for this exemption.

 The IRS requires that:

-You should check with your tax advisor on how to report the distribution as a QCD when you file your taxes.
+Please speak with your tax advisor on how to report the distribution as a QCD when you file your taxes.